The Board’s overriding objective is to ensure that the Group delivers long-term value for its shareholders.

 - Appointment or removal of Directors or the Company Secretary

 There is a clear division of responsibilities between the executive and non-executive directors.
+The non-executive directors are committed to allocate sufficient time to fulfil their responsibilities expected to be on average ten days per annum.

 - Audit Committee